-Thirsty Hop cultivates an encouraging, original, and welcoming environment that fosters social interaction and the enjoyment of quality craft beer.
-We provide our guests with an educational and memorable experience through the mutual appreciation of great beer.
+Thirsty Hop cultivates an encouraging, original, and welcoming environment that fosters social interaction and the enjoyment of quality craft beer and cocktails.
+We provide our guests with an educational and memorable experience through the mutual appreciation of great beer and cocktails.

 The craft beer world over the last few decades has grown large and varied, becoming more and more of a presence in the American psyche.
 The Pacific Northwest has long been a key region from which small, unique breweries have shone brightly as styles have been played with and appreciation for things other than the mass produced and marketed mega-maltless wonders that so saturate the nation.
 And Pacific Northwest beer enthusiasts have enjoyed relatively easy access to these world-class beers of wide renown by visiting the local breweries, brew pubs, and tap rooms to sample a flight, enjoy a pint, or fill a growler to go for pleasures in later moments.

 With all of the growth and variety bursting out of the craft beer industry, it is impossible to experience it all.
 Bars and taverns offer a variety of alcoholic beverages, but all too often the selection of quality beers leaves something to be desired for craft beer lovers.
 Out of this desire to experience much of the craft beer world without the inconvenience of traveling from brewery to brewery, the craft beer bar was born.